 "National History Day, is a year-long educational program that encourages students to explore local, state, national, and world history."

 The Spring Symposium @ San Juan Capistrano (February 25-27, 2016) was such an amazing event.
 Each day was unique and overall represented a collage of experiences that we will long remember.
 Follow us on Twitter or like us on Facebook to see a variety of pictures that give you a feeling of the event, its participants and the social comradery affected on us by its activities.
-The Fall Symposium: October 20-23, 2016 will be in San Ramon, CA. The details are being developed.
-With the Spring Symposium such a great time, consider joining us for the Fall Symposium in San Ramon.
+The Fall Symposium: October 20-23, 2016 will be in Dublin, CA. The details are being developed.
+With the Spring Symposium such a great time, consider joining us for the Fall Symposium in Dublin.
 You won't regret it!

-CCHS CALL FOR AWARDS OF MERIT (Its too late for 2016, so get started on 2017 entries)
+CCHS CALL FOR AWARDS OF MERIT

 Please Note: There is a new "media" category for the Awards of Merit.